AfrizalSeptiansyah/Content-Classification-LGBM/README.md

 ## Description

 In this project, I will classify content into 5 categories: football, news, business, technology and automotive (imbalanced case).
-Using LGBM with word vector (fasttext) as features extraxtion.
+Using LGBM with word vector (fasttext) as features extraction.

 ## Step By Step Solve Problem
 ### 1. Label Distribution